 Trouble sleeping?
-Over-the-counter sleep aids might help temporarily — but lifestyle changes are usually the best approach for chronic insomnia.By Mayo Clinic Staff
+Sleep aids available without a prescription might help temporarily.
+But lifestyle changes are usually the best approach for chronic insomnia.By Mayo Clinic Staff

-You've followed the usual tips for getting enough sleep — sleeping on a regular schedule, avoiding caffeine and daytime naps, exercising regularly, avoiding lighted screens before bed, and managing stress.
-Still, it's been weeks and a good night's sleep remains elusive.
-Is it time for an over-the-counter sleep aid?
+You've followed the usual tips for getting enough sleep.
+You have a regular sleep schedule, avoid caffeine and daytime naps, and exercise regularly.
+You also avoid lighted screens before bed and manage stress.
+Still, it's been weeks since you've had a good night's sleep.
+Is it time for a nonprescription sleep aid?
 Here's what you need to know if you're considering medication to help you sleep.

 Sleep aids: Not a magic cure

 Sleep aids available without a prescription can be effective for an occasional sleepless night.
 There are a few caveats, however.

 Most sleep aids available without a prescription contain antihistamines.
 Tolerance to the sedative effects of antihistamines can develop quickly.
 The longer you take them, the less likely they are to make you sleepy.